MicrosoftDocs/azure-dev-docs/articles/java/containers/overview.md

 ### Determine how many CPU cores are needed

-For any GC other than SerialGC, we recommend two or more vCPU cores.
+For any GC other than SerialGC, we recommend two or more vCPU cores - or at least `2000m` _cpu_limit_ when on Kubernetes.
 We don't recommend selecting anything less than 1 vCPU core on containerized environments.

 > [!TIP]
 > If you don't know how many cores to start with, a good choice is 2 vCPU cores.